logfire-ai/documentation/content/cli.md

 ---
-title: "Logfire CLI Overview"
+title: "Logfire CLI"
-metaTitle: "Logfire CLI Overview"
+metaTitle: "Logfire CLI"
 metaDescription: "Logfire CLI Overview"
 ---

 Learn how to use the Logfire command-line interface (CLI) to manage and configure your Logfire Projects from the command line.

 Logfire gives you multiple ways to interact with and configure your Sources.
 With the command-line interface (CLI) you can interact with the Logfire platform using a terminal enabling you to retrieve logs, manage sources, manage teams, and more.